Extremely UV-bright starbursts at the end of cosmic reionization: JWST observations of J0217-0208

 Within the spectral coverage of G395M, the [S\,{\sc ii}] $\lambda\lambda$6716/6731 doublet is the only $n_{\rm e}$-sensitive spectral feature detected with high significance.
 We obtain [S\,{\sc ii}]\,$\lambda$6716/$\lambda$6731 $= 0.88 \pm 0.22$ and estimate log($n_{\rm e}/$cm$^{-3}) = 3.06^{+0.33}_{-0.30}$ using the \texttt{getTemDen} task from Pyneb \citep{Luridiana2015}.
-Assuming log($n_{\rm e}/$cm$^{-3}) = 3.06$ and using the observed [O{\sc iii}]\,$\lambda$4363/$\lambda$5008 line ratio of ($7.6 \pm 0.1) \times 10^{-3}$, we measure $T_{\rm e}$(O{\sc iii}$) = (1.05 \pm 0.05) \times 10^{4}$~K.
+Assuming log($n_{\rm e}/$cm$^{-3}) = 3.06$ and using the observed [O{\sc iii}]\,$\lambda$4363/$\lambda$5008 line ratio of ($7.6 \pm 0.1) \times 10^{-3}$, we measure $T_{\rm e}$(O{\sc iii}$) = (1.05 \pm 0.05) \times 10^{4}$~K. \looseness=-1

 For abundances, we consider O$^{+}$ and O$^{2+}$ from [O~{\sc ii}] $\lambda\lambda$3727,3729 and [O~{\sc iii}] $\lambda$5008, respectively.
 While [O~{\sc ii}] is not covered by our G395M spectrum, we obtain its flux using the observed line ratio of [O~{\sc iii}]/[O~{\sc ii}] $=4.39\pm0.42$ from \cite{harikane2025}, and rescale and correct it for dust attenuation.
 Using the empirical relation of \cite{Izotov2006}, we derive an oxygen abundance $12 + \log(\rm O/H) = 8.20 \pm 0.11$, in excellent agreement with that obtained by \cite{harikane2025}.
 We also rely on \cite{Izotov2006} to derive the nitrogen over oxygen ratio by applying the ionization correction factor $\rm ICF (N^{+}) = 6.91$, obtaining $12+\log(\rm N/O) = -0.30$.
 As such, J0217+0208 has a sub-solar O/H ($\simeq 0.30\,Z_{\odot}$) and super-solar N/O ($\simeq 3.6 \times$ solar), as highlighted in Figure \ref{fig_NO}.

-It is also worth noting that the broad component of [N\,{\sc ii}] composes a larger fraction of its total flux ($\simeq 66\%$ or $\simeq 86\%$ after dust correction) than other lines (H$\beta$, [O\,{\sc iii}], H$\alpha$; see Fig.~\ref{fig4} and Section \ref{outflow}), suggesting that nitrogen enrichment may already be substantial in the outflow \citep[cf.][]{ArellanoCordova2025, Rizzuti2025}.
+It is also worth noting that the broad component of [N\,{\sc ii}] composes a larger fraction of its total flux ($\simeq 66\%$ or $\simeq 86\%$ after dust correction) than other lines (H$\beta$, [O\,{\sc iii}], H$\alpha$; see Fig.~\ref{fig4} and Section \ref{outflow}).
+While this may indicate enhanced nitrogen enrichment in the outflowing gas \citep[e.g.,][]{ArellanoCordova2025, Rizzuti2025}, the lack of independent density and temperature measurements for the broad component prevents us from deriving separate abundances.